Saheb2002/2-My-CV-using-HTML-and-little-CSS/README.md

 # My-CV-update
-I only included a little CSS styles to my previous CV
+I only included a little CSS styles to my previous CV.